Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaType-TypeFlag-NeedsConstruction-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x1
-    :digest: fb0951ab0f62cfc60240e14ea134e7e1
+    :digest: 669a3cb8681593a01116f3586defc902

-This type has non-trivial constructors.
-If the flag is not set instances can be safely initialized with memset to 0.
+This type has a default constructor.
+If the flag is not set, instances can be safely initialized with memset to 0.